CSCfi/csc-user-guide/docs/data/sensitive-data/single-register-submission.md

 1. add the IP address from which the data will be transferred (IP address can be checked with [CSC’s My IP app](https://apps.csc.fi/myip/)), and
 2. add your public SSH key.

 With this information, the CSC service desk will make the necessary preparations for data submission from the CSC side.
+If you need instructions for SSH key creation, see [SSH Key Pair in Docs](./cloud/tutorials/ssh-key/).

 After the service desk has confirmed that the preparations are done, you can test the SFTP connection.
-This can be done with the following command (replace `username@org.fi` with your credentials and `X:\folder\filename.key` with the location of your SSH key):
+This can be done with the following command (replace `username@org.fi` with your credentials and `X:\folder\filename.key` with the location of your private SSH key):

 ```
 sftp -i X:\folder\filename.key -P 50527 username@org.fi@porin.lega.csc.fi